 Library employees are granted vacation and earn compensatory absences in varying amounts.
-Between two and four weeks of vacation time, depending upon length of employment, is earned by each full-time, permanent and provisional employee.
+Four weeks of vacation time is earned by each full-time, permanent and provisional employee.
 Benefits accrue upon commencement of employment.
 Upon termination, employees are compensated for unused vacation time up to a maximum of two years.
-The value of these benefits was approximately \$119,947 and \$112,925 at December 31, 2012 and 2011, respectively.
+The value of these benefits was approximately \$133,408 and \$119,947 at December 31, 2013 and 2012, respectively.